Venditto’s attorneys ask for a mistrial, court papers say

 John Venditto’s attorneys ask for a mistrial, court papers say

-In a motion filed Friday morning, the defense attorneys argued that hypothetical questions prosecutors asked were intended to unfairly prejudice his client and serve as impermissible argument to the jury.
+Defense attorneys argued that hypothetical questions prosecutors asked were intended to unfairly prejudice his client and serve as an impermissible argument to the jury.

 Former Oyster Bay Supervisor John Venditto’s attorneys asked the judge overseeing the 10-week corruption trial Friday morning to declare a mistrial and start over because of what he calls “inappropriate” and “egregious” questioning of witnesses by prosecutors this week.